ahmedaymanzekry/codex-belya/README.md

      - Manage session history, Codex utilization, and compress Codex context.
 4. Open your code editor and watch the magic happen (see your Codex code edits and reviews brought to life!).
 5. Sit back!
 Relax! and start professional "Voice Coding".

 ---

+## Multi-Agent Orchestration

+Head-Belya now coordinates multiple agents, each with dedicated function tools for focused responsibilities; think git operations, workspace insights, or custom automation you plug in.
+The orchestrator routes voice intents to the right specialist, keeps shared context in sync, and lets you extend the system without rewriting the core assistant.

+- Extend the roster with purpose-built agents (e.g., documentation lookup, analytics, deployment).
+- Register function tools per agent so Belya can call precise capabilities on demand.
+- Keep conversations consistent while different agents execute in parallel pipelines.

+## Agent Tutorial

+Ready to add your own specialists?
+Follow the step-by-step guide in [AGENT_TUTORIAL.md](AGENT_TUTORIAL.md) to register new agents and wire up their tools for Head-Belya.

+---

 ## Feature Matrix